 Many of the older PC still run Windows 7 and 8, but Windows 10 is most widely used Windows version right now, with up to half of the PC/laptop devices running on it.
 Windows 7 is closely behind windows 10, in terms of usage, but lacks some bells and whistles (due to being older) that come with the latter such as DirectX 12 support and more hardware compatibility etc.

 That’s the reason Windows 10 is your best option right now.

 Although a popular choice among gamers, Windows OS isn’t without faults.
 You can find many different flaws in this OS, that are virtually non-existent in other OSes like OS X and Linux distros, such as poor Memory management and BSOD etc.

 These issues can be solved, of course, but can take some precious time of yours.
-That’s why you better optimize windows 10 before any of these issue occur.
+That’s why you better optimize windows 10 before any of these issues occur.

-Not all the tips I have listed here are advanced, but they surely work in making your gaming as smooth as possible.
+Not all the tips I have listed here are advanced, but they really work in making your gaming as smooth as possible.